Almost half my staff that quit in the past 20 years probably did so because of me.

 Issues with Management

 Issues with management were the largest response in the survey.

 Overall, 45.83% of the staff cite poor management practices, unfair treatment, favouritism, office politics, and abuse of power as the reason why they choose to leave their jobs.

 It’s not just whether the boss spoke to them in a rude way, or didn’t show appreciation.
 The survey revealed it’s the more subtle undertones of the office that eroded them like water constantly dripping on a stone.

-Despite how attractive their salary packages were, it did not offset the stress they get from poor human resource management.
+Despite how attractive their salary package was, it did not offset the stress they get from poor human resource management.

 Understandably, most employees find it easier to just walk out than work under management whom they perceive to not treat them fairly.